opencobra/cobratoolbox/docs/source/guides/documentationGuide.md

 %
 % here the other section can begin
 ````

-### `INPUT: / OUTPUT:`
+### Keyword `INPUT:` and `OUTPUT:`

-The elements of blocks: `INPUT:`, `INPUTS:`, `OUTPUT:` and `OUTPUTS:` must finish with a colon `:`, after that a description is provided.
-The indentation between the argument with colon and the description should be minimally 4 spaces.
-Ideally descriptions begin at the same place, so arguments with shorter names have a longer free space before the description begins.
+The arguments declared in the blocks: `INPUT:`, `INPUTS:`, `OUTPUT:` and `OUTPUTS:` must be followed by a colon `:` before the argument description is provided.

+The indentation between the argument (with colon) and the description should be at least 4 spaces, so that all argument descriptions are aligned.

 ````Matlab
 % INPUTS:
 %    input1:     Description of input1 <-- good practice